 Free and fair elections

-Democratically elected political representatives have the effective power to govern.
-However, large private sector interests sometimes use their financial power to influence critical government decisions and support particular election candidates, thereby leveraging their position once the candidate assumes office.
-In recent elections, the most influential private companies issued press statements asserting that they provided equal financial support to both main political parties.
-Additionally, some influence originates from factions within the security forces and the political class.
-Nevertheless, none of these groups possess the ability to undermine democratic procedures.
+Democratically elected political representatives have effective power to govern.
+However, private sector interests often use their financial power to influence critical government decisions and support particular candidates, leveraging their positions once candidates assume office.
+In recent elections, the most influential private companies issued press releases stating that they had provided equal financial support to the main political parties.
+Some influence also originates from factions within the security forces and the political class.
+None of these groups has the ability to overtly undermine democratic procedures.

 Effective power to govern

-The constitution guarantees freedom of association and assembly, and laws are generally enforced.
-Independent political and civic groups can generally exercise their rights of association and assembly fully, as these rights are guaranteed and protected against interference or government restrictions.
+The constitution guarantees the freedoms of association and assembly, and laws are generally enforced.
+Independent political or civic groups generally can fully exercise their rights of association and assembly, which are protected against interference or government restrictions.
+However, the freedoms of association and assembly are curtailed when communities are under a SOE.
+Enforcement can be selective based on social cleavages.

 Association / assembly rights